nikboyd/hoot-smalltalk/README.md

 Notice the last two projects listed above.
 These are the bundled libraries that are hosted in [GitHub][hub-bundles].
+Also, notice the Spring Boot application project listed above.

 To simplify library dependencies in [other projects][eco-depot], it was decided to bundle the Hoot libraries resulting from the Maven build process.